mjdecker/mjdecker.github.io/_syllabi/cs2.md

 **Office Hours:** [Office Hours][] and by appointment

 ### Course Description: ###
-A seminar style course covering advanced topics related to the analysis, design, development, maintenance, and evolution of large software projects through the critical examination of seminal and recent research in the field of software engineering.
-Approved for distance learning.
+Introduction to object-oriented programming techniques.
+Constructors, destructors, operator overloading.
+Inheritance and polymorphism.
+Elementary data structures including linked lists.
+Dynamic storage allocation concepts.
+Prerequisite: Corequisite of MATH 1260 or MATH 1280 or MATH 1300 (Precalculus) or higher and grade of C or better in CS 2010.
+Approved for distance education.

 ### Course Objectives: ###
-The objectives of the course are for students to read, synthesize, and understand advanced topics in core areas of software engineering through a critical examination of seminal and recent research in software engineering.
-Students will additionally develop presentation skills and research projects based on current literature.
+The objectives of the course are for students to continue to progress in learning programming language concepts with a primary focus on memory management, object-oriented programming, and data structures.

 ### Learning Objectives: ###
 1. I can explain basic and advanced topics in software engineering.